 Is your fixed tariff ending soon?

-Fixed price energy plans are a great way to get a good deal, but when they end, it is important to take quick action or you risk overpaying
+Fixed price energy plans are often the best deals, but when they end, it is important to take quick action or you risk overpaying

-When your tariff end date comes around, it's important that you take action or you could end up being rolled on to a much more expensive gas and electricity plan.
+When your fixed tariff comes to and end it's important that you take action or you could be rolled on to a much more expensive tariff.

-Suppliers are required by Ofgem (the energy regulator) to send you written notice about when your plan will come to an end 42 - 49 days before your plan's end date .
+Suppliers are required by Ofgem (the energy regulator) to send you written notice within 49 days of your plan ending .
 This allows time to find and switch to a new plan before you're rolled on to your supplier's "standard" plan, which is often much more expensive.

-Once you receive this letter, you are free to switch without penalty, even if the plan has early exit fees (cancellation fees).
+Once you receive this letter or email you are free to switch without penalty, even if the plan has early exit fees (cancellation fees).

-While this may seem like plenty of time, you don't want to leave it to the last minute.
-While shorter switching times have been introduced, it still takes at least three weeks (two week "cooling off" period plus three days to switch) to switch suppliers.
+Make sure you don't leave it to the last minute!!
+While switching times are now shorter it still usally takes upto three weeks (14 days "cooling off" period plus three days to switch) to switch suppliers.

-It's worth noting that while the letter/email from your supplier will alert you to cheaper plans, these plans will only be the cheapest available from your supplier.
-That's why it's important to compare energy plans offered by other suppliers.
+Please note that while the letter/email from your supplier will alert you to cheaper plans, these plans will only be the cheapest available from your supplier!
+That's okay if you are happy staying with your supplier but if you are not it's important to compare energy plans offered by other suppliers.

-Here are a list of suppliers whose fixed tariffs are ending on 28 February 2018!:
+Here are a list of suppliers whose fixed tariffs are ending this month!: